huggingface/blog/codellama.md

 When using models like Code Llama, it's important to take a look at the data types of the models.
 Code Llama was trained in `bfloat16

-* 32-bit floating point (`float32`): PyTorch convention on model initialization is to load models in `float32`. `transformers` also follows this convention.
+* 32-bit floating point (`float32`): PyTorch convention on model initialization is to load models in `float32`, no matter what the weight files contain. `transformers` also follows this convention for consistency with PyTorch.
-* 16-bit Brain floating point (`bfloat16`): Code Llama was trained with this precision.
+* 16-bit Brain floating point (`bfloat16`): Code Llama was trained with this precision, so we recommend to use it for further training or fine-tuning.
-* 16-bit floating point (`float16`): Code Llama is supposed to run inference with this precision.
+* 16-bit floating point (`float16`): We recommend to run inference using this precision, as it's usually faster than `bfloat16` and evaluation metrics show no discernible degradation with respect to `bfloat16`.
+You can also run inference using `bfloat16`, and we recommend you check inference results with both `float16` and `bfloat16` after fine-tuning.

-As mentioned above, `transformers` loads using `float32` (no matter with which precision the models are stored), so it's important to specify the dtype when loading the models.
-If you want to fine-tune Code Llama, it's recommended to use `bfloat16`.
-Using `float16` can lead to overflows and NaNs.
-Similarly, if you run inference, it's recommended to use `float16`.
-Using `bfloat16` can lead to a slower inference.
+As mentioned above, `transformers` loads weights using `float32` (no matter with which precision the models are stored), so it's important to specify the desired `dtype` when loading the models.
+If you want to fine-tune Code Llama, it's recommended to use `bfloat16`, as using `float16` can lead to overflows and NaNs.
+If you run inference, we recommended to use `float16` because `bfloat16` can be slower.

 #### Code Completion